 Leases of assets where Magyar Telekom transfers substantially all the benefits and risks of ownership are recognized and disclosed as revenue against a finance lease receivable.
 The revenue equals the estimated present value of the future minimum lease payments receivable and any unguaranteed residual value (net investment in the lease).
 The cost of the asset sold in a finance lease transaction is recognized at the inception of the lease.
-Each lease receivable balance outstanding.
+Each lease receipt is then allocated between the receivable and interest income so as to achieve a constant rate of return on the finance receivable balance outstanding.
 The interest element of the lease receipt is recognized in Interest income.